syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Template-Studio.md

      ![Syncfusion WinForms project details selection and unselection wizard](Template-Studio-Images/WF-8.png)

-9. Click **Create** to generate the Syncfusion WinForms application, which includes the necessary Syncfusion NuGet packages, styles, and rendering code specific to the chosen components.
-The application is set up with the latest Syncfusion WinForms NuGet packages and appropriate namespaces for seamless integration.
+9. Click **Create** to generate the Syncfusion WinForms application.
+Once you've created the project, the relevant Syncfusion NuGet packages will be automatically added to your project for the chosen components.
+For example, if you add an **DataGrid** control, the corresponding Syncfusion NuGet packages required for that control will be installed.

 	![Syncfusion WinForms project created with readme](Template-Studio-Images/WF-9.png)

-10. After creating the project and selecting the desired components, the necessary Syncfusion NuGet packages will be installed automatically.
-For example, if you add an **DataGrid** control, the corresponding Syncfusion NuGet packages required for that control will be installed.

     ![NuGetEntry](Template-Studio-Images/NuGetEntry.png)

 	To find out which NuGet packages are needed for other WinForms controls, please refer to this [documentation link](https://help.syncfusion.com/windowsforms/control-dependencies) for detailed information on the required packages for each control.

-11. When you create a WinForms project, the following Dependency Injection (DI) setup is added to the **Program.cs** file.
+10. When you create a WinForms project, the following Dependency Injection (DI) setup is added to the **Program.cs** file.
 This setup registers services, view models, and views with the DI container, ensuring proper functionality and service management within your application.
 Below **ConfigureServices** method in program.cs file establishes the DI setup in a WinForms project.
 It manages the application's services, view models, and views.
 Here's a detailed breakdown:

       ![DI-Setup](Template-Studio-Images/DI-Setup.png)